matteozucca/Projects/README.md

-# Projects
-#This repository will include codes from my personal projects.
-Usually they are written in R.
+The repository contains codes of my personal projects.